Chart Color Schemes

 Essendon West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting this region.
-Key projects include LUMA Sunshine North, Niddrie (Keilor Road) Activity Centre Structure Plan, North Essendon Activity Centre Plan, and Maribyrnong River Master Plan Implementation.
-The following details those most relevant:.
+The performance of a region can significantly be influenced by changes in local infrastructure projects and planning initiatives.
+AreaSearch has identified one major project that may impact this area: LUMA Sunshine North.
+Other notable projects include the Niddrie (Keilor Road) Activity Centre Structure Plan, North Essendon Activity Centre Plan, and Maribyrnong River Master Plan Implementation.
+The following list provides details on those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.